ndelargy/cti-pool-rules/README.md

  - The cue ball hits an object ball
  - And then either the cue ball or the object ball hits a cushion or the object ball is potted

+## Snookered
+A player is snookered if he/she cannot hit any of their own balls without using a cushion.

-If the player cannot see both sides of any of his object balls, then he/she is snookered and the fair shot requirement is not enforced.
+The fair shot requirement is not enforced.

 ## Fouls
  - Hitting the opponents ball